shreyagupta17/Elevate-Labs-Task-7/README.md

 # Elevate-Labs-Task-7
 # 📊 Sales Summary Report – Task 7

-This notebook was developed as part of the **Elevate Data Analyst Internship** program.
+This notebook was developed as part of the **Elevate Labs Data Analyst Internship** program.
 The task focuses on connecting Python with a SQLite database to perform data extraction, summarize product-level sales, and visualize the findings through simple bar charts.

 ---